-- A plan of such development has been submitted, declared complete, reviewed, and approved by the Planning Board. - The Building Inspector has certified that the final plans are in compliance with all conditions of approval by the Planning Board.
-Planning Board's Authorized Agent has verified that the final plans are in compliance with all conditions of approval and are signed by the Planning Board Chair. - 2.
-Where applicable all legal documents and financial guarantees have been provided to the Town. - For subdivision plats, said plats shall be properly endorsed and recorded in the Merrimack County Registry of Deeds, along with any legal documents including the Notice of Decision, easements and rights-of-way. - 4.
-All permits required from State and Federal agencies have been obtained. - $5. \quad \text{Permits required by other Town regulations and ordinances have been obtained}.$
+- 1. A plan of such development has been submitted, declared complete, reviewed, and approved by the Planning Board. - 2.
+The Planning Board's Authorized Agent has verified that the final plans are in compliance with all conditions of approval and are signed by the Planning Board Chair. - 2.
+Where applicable all legal documents and financial guarantees have been provided to the Town. - 3.
+For subdivision plats, said plats shall be properly endorsed and recorded in the Merrimack County Registry of Deeds, along with any legal documents including the Notice of Decision, easements and rights-of-way. - 4.
+All permits required from State and Federal agencies have been obtained. - 5.
+Permits required by other Town regulations and ordinances have been obtained.

-Nothing precludes the Board from approving a development from being proposed table constructed in phases provided that each phase can function independently with safe and sufficient access, adequate public facilities, and erosion and sediment control measures are installed and maintained including revegetation of any disturbed areas.
+Nothing precludes the Board from approving a development constructed in phases provided that each phase can function independently with safe and sufficient access, adequate public facilities, and erosion and sediment control measures are installed and maintained including revegetation of any disturbed areas.